Checking Childcare Providers - Document Checks, Criminal Record Checks, References & other Research

 Parents should ask to see 2 sets of proof of identity - one which features the childcarer’s photo and one which contains their address.
 Proof of identity might include, for example, a passport, driving licence, visa, work permit, birth certificate or utility bill.

-For more information about documentation required by a non-British citizen who wants to work in the UK please HMRC's website.
+For more information about documentation required by a non-British citizen who wants to work in the UK please see the HMRC website.

 As part of a ‘proof of identity’ check, parents who are employing a childcare provider (such as a nanny or au pair) should verify the childcare provider’s eligibility to work in the UK.
 It is a legal requirement, detailed in the Asylum and Immigration Act 2006, to check that the person you intend to employ has the right to work in the UK and is here legally.
 Again, gov.uk provides further advice on how to check if someone can work in the UK.

 Please note that Childcare.co.uk cannot verify proof of identity of childcarers who are registered on our database.
 It is very important that parents carry out their own robust checks during the interview process.